-- The low-end response is not as warm and generous as the Alpha 80.
+- Not as refined as the Focal Alpha 80.

-Another popular option in the 8-inch monitor market is the Sceptre S8 from PreSonus.
-It features a co-axial design which is rarely seen in modern speakers.
+Another popular option in the 8-inch monitor market is the Eris Pro 8 from PreSonus.
+It features a co-axial design, which is rarely seen in modern speakers.

 - Generously sized sound stage with excellent depth of field.

-- Not budget-friendly much like the Alpha 80.
+- Not budget-friendly, much like the Alpha 80 Evo.

 Should You Buy?

 There is plenty to love about the Focal Alpha 80 Evo.
 An excellent improvement on what was already a fantastic monitor series.
 By far one of the best sounding speakers in the 8-inch market.